-Coronavirus: India reports 33,750 new cases – 22.51% higher from Sunday’s count
+Coronavirus: India reports 33,750 new cases – 22.51% higher than Sunday’s count

 The health ministry said that 639 out of the 1,700 people who tested positive for the new variant have recovered or migrated.

-As India deals with the prospect of another coronavirus wave, several states have imposed restrictions to contain Covid cases.
+As India deals with the prospect of another wave of coronavirus, several states have imposed restrictions to contain Covid cases.

 The Rajasthan government on Sunday capped the number of people at political rallies, protests, fairs and weddings at 100, PTI reported.
 Schools in Jaipur city for students from Classes 1 to 8 will be shut till January 9.